 Most people who pursue a PhD while working do so because they believe it will offer them more career opportunities.

-While it may be difficult to juggle a full-time job, graduate school, and family responsibilities, there are many benefits to pursuing a PhD while working.
+While juggling a full-time job, graduate school, and family responsibilities may be difficult, there are many benefits to pursuing a PhD while working.

 A PhD can help you advance your career, learn new skills, and contribute to your field.
 It’s important to be realistic about the challenges and prepare for them before starting your PhD program.

 The key to a successful PhD while working is dedication, patience, and hard work.
-Consider reading the article describing whether a PhD is worth it if you are still on the fence about pursuing one.
+Consider reading the article describing whether a PhD is worth it if you are still unsure about pursuing one.

 Thanks for reading.